Pompeo begins North Korea trip to firm up denuclearization plans

 Breaking News Emails

-WASHINGTON — Secretary of State Mike Pompeo is heading to North Korea on Thursday with the hopes of nailing down a road map for dismantling Kim Jong Un's nuclear weapons program.
+WASHINGTON — Secretary of State Mike Pompeo is heading to North Korea on Thursday with the hopes of firming up a plan to dismantle Kim Jong Un's nuclear weapons program.

 In what will be his fourth meeting with North Korean officials in three months, the trip comes amid reports citing U.S. intelligence officials that Pyongyang does not intend to give up its nuclear weapons program and is actively working to deceive the U.S.